Danmaku subtitling: Interactivity

 Danmaku facilitates interaction both between the viewer and the video content, and among viewers themselves.
 Commenters get to share their opinions and feelings immediately as a video plays.
 In especially notable parts of a video, a large volume of (often highly repetitive) danmaku comments might occupy the screen, expressing similar emotions.
 Although the comments are anonymous, they can refer to one another by font colour ("the yellow letters"), location ("the person below") or content ("the one who said").
-This makes it possible for users to interact, such as answer questions or display disagreement.
+This makes it possible for users to interact, such as to answer questions or display disagreement.

-Some unique slang and conventions have also arisen as a result.
+Some unique slang and conventions have arisen as a result.
 For example, moments before a shocking, exciting or funny scene happens in a video, many danmaku comments would appear, alerting the viewer, "Attention!!" ("高能预警!") preparing the viewer for an upcoming surprise.
 Hence, danmaku produces a social experience of co-viewership; the sense of togetherness and belonging is often cited as a major appeal of danmaku videos.

-Usage

-Danmaku is widely popular in Japan and mainland China.
-Although originated in subcultural areas of anime and gaming, the use of danmaku has been successfully popularised in China and extended to more mainstream media, appearing in well-known TV dramas or films on streaming media websites.
-The popularity of danmaku has also attracted advertisers who wish to target younger consumers, leading to an increased commercialisation of the medium.

-There is currently little to no usage of danmaku or similar systems on Western media platforms.
-Some have attributed this absence to the fact that the English language has lower entropy than Chinese and Japanese; in other words, Chinese and Japanese may convey more information within the same length of a comment, making it easier to write and read danmaku.
-Others have suggested that danmaku is enjoyed by the more collectivist cultures of East Asia, whereas individualistic viewers (such as Americans) would prefer their viewing experience to not be interfered.

-Critique
+Criticism

 Distraction

-Danmaku is capable of creating huge blocks of comments that overlay and even obscure the video completely and is therefore highly criticised for its visual clutter that can be extremely distracting, obstructing and annoying, especially for viewers outside China and Japan (which are the only two countries that danmaku had been popularised in) where the danmaku culture is largely absent.
+Danmaku is capable of creating huge blocks of comments that overlay and even obscure the video completely, and is therefore highly criticised for its visual clutter that can be extremely distracting, obstructing and annoying, especially for viewers outside China and Japan (the only two countries that danmaku had been popularised in) where the danmaku culture is largely absent.
 Irrelevant, revealing or unpleasant comments can also ruin one's viewing experience.

-Most video platforms like Bilibili allow users to customise danmaku displays, such as toggling the function off entirely, adjusting the speed of comments, showing selective comments (for example, only showing comments located at the top of the screen), controlling the number of comments displayed, and filtering out comments containing certain keywords.
-Some videos use AI technology to prevent danmaku from obstructing faces or figures of people.
-If a video reaches a maximum number of danmaku, some of the comments will also be deleted.
+Most video platforms, like Bilibili, allow users to customise danmaku displays, such as toggling the function off entirely, adjusting the speed of comments, showing selective comments (for example, only showing comments located at the top of the screen), controlling the number of comments displayed, and filtering out comments containing certain keywords.
+Some videos use artificial intelligence to prevent danmaku from obstructing faces or figures of people.
+If a video reaches a maximum number of danmaku, some comments will also be deleted.